Skip to content

 There is a lot of discussion about what to do about physician burnout.
 The conversation includes debates on the actual incidence of burnout, why it varies among specialties and work environments, who is responsible for it and what can be done to combat it.

-For the physician who is on the front line, experiencing the disconnection and disillusionment with a career they spent most of their life preparing for, what matters is the solution.
+What matters is the solution for the physician on the front line, who is experiencing disconnection and disillusionment with a career they spent most of their life preparing for.

 The suffering of physician burnout can lead talented and dedicated doctors to consider leaving clinical medicine for other career paths.
 This may be the right choice for some doctors.
 For other doctors who remain passionate about clinical medicine, having skills and strategies to keep burnout at bay at your fingertips allows these physicians to take back their power.